adarshblock/-influence-US-home-prices-nationally/README.md

-Key Features Affecting House Prices in the US (Last 20 Years) This project explores the primary factors influencing housing prices in the United States over the past two decades.
-Using data analysis and machine learning, we identify and evaluate key economic, demographic, and market-related features that have impacted housing prices.
-The insights are derived from comprehensive datasets, including economic indicators, population trends, and real estate market statistics.
+Key Features Affecting Housing Prices in the US (Last 20 Years)

+This project focuses on identifying and analyzing the primary factors that have influenced housing prices in the United States over the past two decades.
+The analysis integrates data from economic, demographic, and real estate sectors to uncove trends and their impact on house prices.

-Key Features:
+Key Features
+Median Income:
-Median Income: A strong determinant of housing affordability and demand.
+Reflects housing affordability and demand across income groups.

+Unemployment Rate:
-Unemployment Rate: Economic stability and job availability directly affect buying power.
+Economic stability directly impacts purchasing power and housing demand.

-Population Growth: Increases in population drive demand for housing.
+Population Growth:
+Drives increased demand for housing in high-growth areas.

-Interest Rates (e.g., FEDFUNDS): Mortgage rates significantly influence housing affordability.
+Interest Rates (e.g., FEDFUNDS):
+Lower rates improve affordability, while higher rates reduce it.

-Number of Households: Changes in household formation impact housing supply and demand.
+Number of Households:
+Changes in household formation directly influence housing supply and demand.

-Construction Costs: Costs of materials and labor affect housing supply and pricing.
+Construction Costs:
+Rising material and labor costs contribute to higher housing prices.

-Consumer Price Index (CPI): Measures inflation's impact on the overall cost of living and housing affordability.
+Consumer Price Index (CPI):
+Tracks inflation’s effect on the cost of living, including housing.

-Government Subsidies: Influence affordability through financial support programs.
+Government Subsidies:
+Programs that make housing more affordable for specific groups.

+Demographics:
-Demographics (e.g., Age Groups): The proportion of working-age and retired populations affects housing demand patterns.
+Proportions of working-age and retired populations affect housing demand.

-Objective:
+Employment Rate:
+Higher employment correlates with stronger housing markets.

+Objective

-The goal is to analyze historical data to understand trends and develop predictive models to forecast housing prices based on these key features.
+To perform a data-driven analysis to understand housing price trends and forecast future changes based on these influential features.